This article has been updated and corrected. See details below.

 Within 180 days of the effective date of the order, Mr. Paredes shall take and pass the Professional Ethics exam in the presence of a CPA.
 The CPA selected shall be in good standing with the CBA, and pre-approved by the CBA prior to Mr. Paredes taking the exam.
 The CPA must agree to monitor Mr. Paredes and provide a statement to the CBA that Mr. Paredes took the exam and only used materials and methods permitted.
 Upon successful completion of the exam and completion of all licensing requirements, a CPA license will be issued to Mr. Paredes and immediately revoked.
 However, the revocation will be stayed and Mr. Paredes will be placed on five years’ probation with the following terms and conditions: Mr. Paredes shall complete four hours of continuing education in ethics each year of probation.
 Mr. Paredes voluntarily agrees to cooperate fully with, and make himself available to, the CBA or its designee, including the Office of the Attorney General, without the necessity of a subpoena, in any investigation of other CBA licensees regarding cheating on the ethics exam, including but not limited to the providing of interviews, statements, affidavits, declarations, and any other documents or other types of information requested, consistent with the requirement of confidentiality or law.
 Mr. Paredes, if called to do so, shall cooperate with the CBA and shall testify at any subsequent administrative or civil proceedings if asked to do so by the CBA.

-As if all that weren’t bad enough, Paredes also failed to disclose to the Board the time he got drunk, locked himself in his room, and told the cops he wired the door with explosives, which resulted in a misdemeanor conviction for False Report of a Bomb:
+As if all that weren’t bad enough, Paredes was also denied for an incident related to the time he got drunk, locked himself in his room, and told the cops he wired the door with explosives, which resulted in a misdemeanor conviction for False Report of a Bomb: